Lower Colorado River Institute

 The mission of the Institute for Journalism & Natural Resources (IJNR) is to advance public understanding and civic engagement about environment, natural resource, public health and development issues through better journalism.
 IJNR conducts expenses-paid, expedition-style training and professional development programs for journalists at all career stages and from all sorts and sizes of news outlets, ranging from newspapers and magazines to radio, television and online operations.

-Supporters of this program include the Walton Family Foundation as well as other foundations and individual donors.
+Supporters of this program include the Walton Family Foundation, New Belgium Brewing, as well as other foundations and individual donors.

 IJNR maintains editorial independence and control in all of its programming and decision-making.